Armstrong Air

 Symptom

-Indoor blower runs but outdoor fan does not, compressor may or may not run, unit hums
+Indoor blower runs, but the outdoor fan does not; the compressor may or may not run, and the unit hums.

 Condenser Fan Motor Failure